 Our camp hours are from 8:30am-3:00pm.
 Extended Play is also available.

 At the City of Langley, the safety of our camp participants (campers and their families and leaders) is always our first priority.
-We understand that many parents may have general concerns regarding the current COVID-19 respiratory illness and potential implications for our Summer daycamp program.
+We understand that many parents may have general concerns regarding the current COVID-19 respiratory illness and potential implications for our Daycamp program.

 The City of Langley is actively monitoring and following the guidance of the BC Office of the Provincial Health Officer and the BC Centre of Disease Control - 2019 Novel Coronavirus (COVID-19) BC public health guidance for schools and childcare programs and the British Columbia Recreation and Parks Association - Guidance and Consideration for Children's Day Camps during COVID-19 Pandemic.